franzos/world-tax-rs/README.md

 ### Calculation type

 Options are:
-- `TaxCalculationType::Origin`
+- `TaxCalculationType::Origin`: Calculated based on the source
-- `TaxCalculationType::Destination`
+- `TaxCalculationType::Destination`: Calculated based on the destination
-- `TaxCalculationType::ReverseCharge` (commonly found in EU B2B transactions)
+- `TaxCalculationType::ReverseCharge`: Commonly found in EU B2B transactions
-- `TaxCalculationType::ZeroRated`
+- `TaxCalculationType::ZeroRated`: No tax
-- `TaxCalculationType::Exempt`
+- `TaxCalculationType::Exempt`: Tax is exempt
-- `TaxCalculationType::None`
+- `TaxCalculationType::None`: No calculation

 Lastly, this is mostly for internal use:
 - `TaxCalculationType::ThresholdBased`